rconradharris/rconradharris.github.com/_posts/2012-11-29-a-todo-list-workflow.markdown

 track of what I have left to do, and see what I've done without having to futz with a separate tool.

-And as you can see, this workflow is simple, flexible, and most importantly, stays out of your way.
-I find myself spending very little time actively thinking about my TODO list, and instead, rely on habits I've built up using this on a day-to-day basis to move quickly from task to task.
+This workflow is simple, flexible, and most importantly, stays out of my way.
+I find myself spending very little time actively thinking about my TODO list, and instead, rely on habits I've built up from using this on a day-to-day basis to move quickly from task to task.

 There's only enough structure to be useful and not a bit more.